-Table 32: Projection of Changes to ROS Class from 1996 to 2010 will Forest operations be planned so that thev do not cause the Primitive classification to dip below 10% and so that appropriate deactivation measures will be implemented as soon as possible following harvesting and primary silviculture activities to restore the primitive classification to the original level.
+Forest operations will be planned do not cause the SO that thev Primitive classification to dip below 10% and so that appropriate deactivation measures will be implemented as soon as possible following harvesting and primary silviculture activities to restore the primitive classification to the original level.
 These evaluations will be undertaken by the Participants upon the preparation of each Forest Operations Schedule.
 This periodic evaluation prior to the finalization of each FOS will endeavor to capture the most current ROS condition.